Donders-Institute/meg-hackathon/2020-06-27-googleform-webhook/README.md

 ### Testing the payload content

-For more detailled control over the webhook at the data that gets posted to it, you can use specialized software such as <https://www.postman.com> to craft specific POST messages.
+For more detailled control over the webhook at the data that gets posted to it, you can use specialized software such as <https://www.postman.com> or an online service like <https://reqbin.com> to craft specific POST messages.
 This bypasses the google form.

 ### Testing the webhook delivery